xframes-project/xframes/packages/dear-imgui/npm/node/README.md

 You must set:

+`export ARM64_LINUX=1`

+We could not work out how to detect the correct architecture so, for convenience, in CMakeLists.txt we check for this ENV variable to be set.

 `export VCPKG_FORCE_SYSTEM_BINARIES=1`

 It suppresses the downloading of CMake and Ninja and forces the use of the system binaries.